SSWConsulting/SSW.Rules.Content/rules/cross-approvals/rule.md

 ---
-seoDescription: "Cross-approvals: Streamline Your Company's Approval Process with Expert Guidance"
+seoDescription: Cross-approvals: Streamline Your Company's Approval Process with Expert Guidance
 type: rule
 archivedreason:
 title: Cross-approvals - Do you know how to scale approvals?